Summary

 Make sure you give your Rule a name - you won't be able to save your Rule unless you do.
 Make it nice and descriptive so it's clear in the list what it is and what it does - e.g. "Product field mandatory"

-In the "Type" dropdown, choose whether you want the field(s) to be locked or mandatory
+In the "Type" dropdown, choose whether you want your field(s) to be locked or mandatory, or records to be undeletable

-Use the "Field(s)" dropdown to select your choice of one or more fields - these are what the Rule will apply to
+If you selected "Locked" or "Mandatory" (not "Undeletable"), use the "Field(s)" dropdown (and checkboxes within) to select your choice of one or more fields - these are what the Rule will apply to

 Under "Actor Type", choose whether you want your Rule to apply to: